pandallel/quilt/memory-bank/progress.md

 ## Project Status

 The project is in the **early implementation stage**, transitioning from Milestone 2 to Milestone 3.
 The foundation architecture has been established with the actor framework, material repository, and discovery system.
+The architecture has been refined to follow an event-driven approach with a Material Registry.

 ## What Works